How to Create a Basic DMZ (Demilitarized Zone) Network in OPNsense

-I received feedback from a visitor of this site who noticed in my screenshots that I have a “DMZ” interface and wanted to know how I created a DMZ network.
-I thought that would be a great topic to cover.
-While researching DMZ implementations when writing this how-to, I came across a nice write-up on implementing a basic DMZ as well as implementing a more advanced and secure DMZ (for another good reference, click here).
-The basic DMZ example is pretty much the approach that I took in my home network – partially due to inexperience and partially due to minimizing expense on purchasing additional hardware.
+While researching DMZ implementations when writing this how-to, I came across a nice write-up on implementing a basic DMZ using a single firewall as well as implementing a more advanced/secure DMZ using two firewalls (another good DMZ reference).
+The basic DMZ example is pretty much the approach that I took in my home network – partially due to inexperience when I was learning how to use OPNsense and partially due to minimizing expense on purchasing additional hardware.
 I am limiting the scope of this how-to to the basic DMZ example since I imagine many home network users will be using a single router/firewall to manage multiple logical/physical networks.

 The basic DMZ implementation is a more budget friendly and easier to implement option due to requiring less hardware/software to purchase, configure, and maintain.
 However, the trade off is less security.
 By less security, I mean someone has to compromise your router/firewall box to the extent that they have full visibility into all your networks including the internal, private networks.
 If that type of compromise occurs, you already have big problems.
 Depending on the quality of your router/firewall, this may or may not be an easy task for an attacker.
 You are basically putting all of your eggs in one basket with this approach.
 For a home network user, I do not think this fact alone should sway you away from using a single router/firewall for your network.
 It is still a lot more secure than using a single network and exposing various ports on a server to the Internet using a standard consumer-grade router that receives little to no security updates.